 Not only is this beautiful space flooded with natural light, making it a spot even those who loathe laundry might enjoy spending time, it is also extremely practical.
 Rather than relying on a tumble dryer, it provides easy access to the garden where you can allow laundry to air dry.

 Achieve a similar finish with flooring from Lifestyle Floors.
 Pictured above is their Dawn Herringbone finish.

 9. Choose complementary shades for connecting spaces

 If you are designing a laundry room that connects directly to a kitchen, or dining area, consider opting for shades that complement your kitchen color scheme to achieve a cohesive finish.

 Here, a laundry room with a cream finish works perfectly in conjunction with an on-trend, deep, dark and atmospheric kitchen scheme.
 These complementary shades ensure cohesion within the space, without looking too matchy.

-Try Berry Alloc for a similar wood floor finish.
+Berry Alloc has a similar wood floor finish.

-Victorian airers are super-practical, of course, but they are wonderful for adding a touch of rustic charm to your laundry room ideas, too.
+Drying racks, also called airers, are super-practical when the tumble dryer temperature guide forbids even use of the delicate setting on a dryer.
+But they are wonderful for adding a touch of rustic charm to your laundry room ideas, too.

-Use them to dry and air larger items, such as towels and bedlinen – and hang decorative items too, for laundry room decor ideas that will make the scheme feel more lived in.
+Use them for towels and bedlinens as well as to dry a comforter – and hang decorative items too, for laundry room decor ideas that will make the scheme feel more lived in.